approach0/docs/content/en/devops.md

     ```sh
     $ docker run approach0/a0 test-query.sh http://<IP-of-shard-1-searchd>:8921/search /tmp/test-query.json
     ```
-13. Finally, create `relay` service to accept routed request from gateway and proxy them to search daemons (and also stats service APIs).
+13. Create `relay` service to accept routed request from gateway and proxy them to search daemons (and also stats service APIs).
-    One can test `relay` service by visiting `/search-relay/?q=hello`.
+    One can test `relay` service by visiting `/search-relay/?q=hello`

+14. Finally, create `ui_search` service to setup search webpage.
+This service stands on `searchd` hosts, you may want to scale up it to match the number of search hosts you have in order to handle similar amount of traffic `searchd` can handle.

 Those rsync services are deployed to enable upload/backup files using rsync remotely, one can issue the following commands to test rsync daemon:
 ```sh